TobiasMue91/tobiasmue91.github.io/README.md

 Some games contain graphics (mostly background images).
 Those have been generated with the help of MidJourney.

 No cookies, tracking or server-sided data saving is done in this project.
 All tools are client-sided, limited to JS, CSS and HTML and therefore somewhat safe to use.

+The only exceptions are the Multiplayer Tic-Tac-Toe where the game data is stored in firebase and deleted after each game and Flappy Bird where you can optionally enter a nickname to store your high score in a firestore database.

 **View current version:**